canderton3/7641Team24/midterm_report.md

 ## DBSCAN
 ### Result
+Results are presented for both the Top 10 features dataset and the Top 5 features dataset.
+Even though the tuned parameters were different, the results were strikingly similar.
 #### Using Top 10 Features
 **Parameter Values:** &epsilon; = 1, min_samples = 15
 **Silhouette Coefficient:** = 0.250

+As seen in the other clustering algorithms, DBSCAN settled on a solution where the majority of the CANDIDATE planets are located in one cluster, with a sprinkle in another cluster, where they only make up 0.03% of the cluster data.
+This phenomenon will be further explained in the Discussion section.
+Only 7,621 data points are accounted for in this cluster spread, a difference of over 300 from the 7,995 data points passed in.
+This is mostly likely due to the fact that outliers found by DBSCAN will not be linked to a cluster.
+If sections of points do not meet the minimum sample requirement to be designated as a cluster, or are too far from other data points to be within &epsilon; distance of others, the data point will be an outlier and not counted in a cluster.

 | Cluster | Number of CANDIDATES | Number of FALSE POSITIVES | **Percent CANDIDATE Objects in Cluster** |
 |---|---|---|---|
 | 0 | 3967 | 0 | 100% |